vbezgachev/tf_aws_lambda/HowTo.md

 ```
 DO NOT DELETE LAMBDA FUNCTIONS MANUALLY, OTHERWISE SERVERLESS WILL FAIL TO DEPLOY NEXT TIME!
 Be aware - Serverless uses your AWS account to put stuff to S3 bucket!

+13. Adjust policy for a lambda function role to be able to access S3 bucket